jiws829/Blue-Marble/README.md

-# KU-Blue-Marble
+# Blue-Marble
-It's about Korea University version Blue Marble.
+It's about my University version Blue Marble.

 It's made in 1st semester 2014.
 It's a project for Computer Science Practice.